jweissman/orsino/docs/mm.md

 - **Ethereal Form** (Resistant to physical damage and difficult to hit.)<br/>50% resistance to Bludgeoning, 50% resistance to Piercing, 50% resistance to Slashing, improve evasion by 5<br/>

 ### Sprite
-_Sprite is a Wandering Fey from the forest, 49 years old.
-They are of slim build with matted hair, dark eyes and an unreadable disposition._
+_Sprite is a Guardian Fey from the forest, 39 years old.
+They are of towering build with light hair, dark eyes and an unreadable disposition._

 |   |   |   |   |   |   |
 |---|---|---|---|---|---|